imjamnotjelly/quick_styles/README.md

 ### Example program

-Before we proceed to the explict info regarding the library's functionality, here's a prieview of the core functions of quick_styles:
+Before we proceed to the explict info regarding the library's functionality, here's a preview of the core functions of quick_styles to get a sense of its capabilities:

 ```python
 import quick_styles as qs